Do you need a credit diet?

 Diet season is upon us.
-With spring right around the corner and bikini season not far behind it’s time to renew those New Year’s resolutions and get your booty in shape for summer!
+With spring right around the corner and bikini season not far behind it’s time to renew those New Year’s resolutions.
+Get your booty in shape for summer!
 For many of us, it’s also time to think about a credit diet too.
 How about you?
 Are you starting to feel your budget getting tight with rising credit card bills?
 If so, it’s time to tighten your belt and shed some of those nagging bills.
-I recently asked questions to Can Arkali, principal scientist for analytics and scores development at FICO® and here are a few good reasons to trim your credit card balances, especially if you have any major financial goals – like buying a home or paying for college – this year.
+I recently asked questions to Can Arkali, principal scientist for analytics and scores development at FICO®.
+Here are a few good reasons to trim your credit card balances.
+Especially if you have any significant financial goals – like buying a home or paying for college – this year.

-Is it better to keep a small balance on your credit card or can it be paid to zero?
-A common credit scoring myth is that leaving some balance on your credit card each month (e.g. not paying the balance off in full) is beneficial to your score.
-In reality, the credit card balances reflected in your credit report are typically the most recent monthly statement balance, and therefore do not reflect how much of that statement balance you paid off.
-So, there is no truth to the myth that failing to pay off your card balances in full every month can be beneficial to your score.
+Common credit scoring myth #1.
+Leaving some balance on your credit card each month is beneficial to your score.
+In reality, the credit card balances reflected in your credit report are typically the most recent monthly statement balance.
+Therefore they do not reflect how much of that statement balance you paid off.
+There is no truth to that myth.
+Failing to pay off your card balances in full every month will not benefit your score.

 So, was that inspiring or what?!
-Now’s the time to trim your credit card balances and see your FICO® Score go up…just in time for summer vacation season.
-I know it can be hard to get started so please let me know if you need help.
-Remember to create a plan, a budget and stick to it.
-You can do this!
+Are you ready for a credit diet?!
+Give us a call!
+Now’s the time to trim your credit card balances and see your FICO® Score go up…just in time for summer vacation season!